Reading Wiener in 2025

 “We have now extended our central nervous system itself in a global embrace, abolishing both space and time as far as our planet is concerned.”

-Today, social media and platform networks serve as the ultimate expression of the “Massage.”
-The endless, personalized feedback loop—the cycle of post, receive a like, and post again—is amplified into an exhaustive, interconnected tangle of metrics.
+Today, social media and platform networks serve as the ultimate expression of the “massage.”
+The endless, personalized feedback loop — the cycle of post, receive a like, and post again — is amplified into an exhaustive, interconnected tangle of metrics.
 This is the literal embodiment of the cybernetic subject as a servomechanism addicted to the modulation and reflection of its own data-stream.
 The medium constantly adjusts the user, ensuring the closure McLuhan identified is total and continuous.

-The drifting mind now surfs, but whither interiority, agency, and unpredictability
+The drifting mind now surfs, but whither interiority, agency, and unpredictability?

 Wither, indeed?